 - 1 bay leaf

-- 1 tsp Marmite or Vegemite Or other yeast extract
+- 1 teaspoon marmite or vegemite (or other yeast extract)

-- In a large pan sautee the onions, garlic (if using) & carrot in the olive oil until soft.1 large onion, 1 large carrot, 1 stick celery, 1 tablespoon olive oil, 4 cloves garlic
+- In a large pan sautee the onions, garlic, carrot and celery in the olive oil until soft.1 large onion, 1 large carrot, 1 stick celery, 1 tablespoon olive oil, 4 cloves garlic

-- Add the tomato paste and stir until combined.
+- Add the tomato paste and stir until combined.2 tablespoon tomato paste

 - Serve over spaghetti, or as a filling for a pie or with some mash.